 Make sure you have the correct pillow and duvet to provide support and comfort.
 Natural and synthetic options exist to offer exceptionally light, soft and breathable solutions, which are practical and long lasting.
 To find out how to choose the perfect pillow and duvet, why not read our buying guides and see if you can enjoy the good nights sleep you’ve always dreamed about.

 Create a sleep routine by going to bed, and getting up at similar times each day.
 Our Lumie Bodyclocks can help to achieve the perfect sleep routine.
 Get into a routine or bed time habit.
 A simple routine will subconsciously help your body to prepare for sleep.
 Take a warm bath, lower the lights before bedtime, and allow adequate time to relax before bed.
 Leave any symbols of worry out of the bedroom.

-- Food and medicine can alter the balance of chemicals in your body, which can impact upon how wakeful or drowsy you feel.
+Food and medicine can alter the balance of chemicals in your body, which can affect how wakeful or drowsy you feel.
 Avoid caffeine in the hours before bed, and ideally only drink caffeinated drinks in the morning.
-Also avoid alcohol and cigarettes and try vitamin supplements and herbal teas instead.
+Also avoid alcohol and cigarettes, and try vitamin supplements and herbal teas instead.
 You should also increase your water intake, which is generally recommended to be a minimum of 2 litres per day.
 If you have a large meal in the evening, allow plenty of time for your digestive process to start, allowing several hours after eating before you go to bed.

-- Do exercise, but not right before bedtime.
+Do exercise, but not right before bedtime.
 Exercise can have a stimulating effect which can prevent you falling asleep, so leave two or three hours between your work out and going to bed.
 Psychology has shown that mental exercise can help to clear the mind of any fears or anxieties, so practice deep breathing exercises or progressive muscle relaxation.